Discover how Danielle Newport Fancher maintains an exercise routine despite living with chronic migraine.

 It’s also important to mention the instructor plays rap music during this yoga class.
 While the sound may be too loud for other people living with chronic migraine, I love this added element to my yoga practice — it’s fun.

 I need to be careful about doing handstands or upside-down poses, which can trigger a migraine.
 I'll get into Child’s Pose or grab a sip of water instead to avoid these poses.

 2. Pilates on a reformer

 My other exercise go-to is Pilates on a reformer.
 The reformer is an apparatus with various pulleys that provide resistance to my movements.
 While I sometimes enjoy Pilates mat classes, the reformer classes give me the best workout.

 The classes often move slowly, and I don't have to do much standing up and sitting down.
 I can feel my muscles getting stronger with each and every move.
 Even better, some exercises allow me to lie down on the reformer for part of the class.
 This feels beneficial to my heavy migraine brain.

 3. Walking everywhere

 I live in a major city, so my main method of transportation is walking.
 That means my morning and evening commute to work involves a 20-minute walk each way.
-I also walk to lunch, work meetings, and my after-work activities, so I walk for at least an hour every single day.
+I also walk to lunch, work meetings, and my after-work activities, so I walk for at least an hour every day.

-I find that walking is the easiest way for me to exercise (and get to where I am going) without triggering additional pain.
+Walking is the easiest way for me to exercise (and get to where I am going) without triggering additional pain.